Hakimiyet-i Milliye

 Hakimiyet-i Milliye (Turkish: National Sovereignty) was a Turkish newspaper established by Atatürk in 1920.
-It functioned as the major newspaper of Turkish nationalist movement during the Turkish War of Independence.
-The headquarters of the paper was in Ankara.
+Headquartered in Ankara, it functioned as the major newspaper of Turkish nationalist movement during the Turkish War of Independence.

 The first editor was Ahmet Ağaoğlu.
-Atatürk published editorials in the paper.
+Atatürk published editorials in the newspaper.
 Falih Rıfkı Atay was among its regular contributors.
-It was renamed to Ulus in 1934.
+It was renamed Ulus in 1934.